 Each Member State Commits to:

-- Implement policies that advance the goals of the Paris Agreement, aiming to reduce greenhouse gas emission by at least 26-28 percent below 2005 levels by 2025
+Implement policies that advance the goals of the Paris Agreement, aiming to reduce greenhouse gas emissions by at least 26-28 percent below 2005 levels by 2025

 Track and report progress to the global community in appropriate settings, including when the world convenes to take stock of the Paris Agreement, and